LOVE LOCAL: Show your love of York independents in lockdown 3

 The Press is offering local, independent businesses a buy one get one free advert as part of Love Local Business.
 For details, email Nicola.haigh@localiq.co.uk

-Hairy Dig grazing boxes:
+Hairy Fig grazing boxes:

 Continental Platter – Meat and Cheese – can be made veggie and just have cheese